encode/django-rest-framework/docs/api-guide/fields.md

             fields = ['label', 'coordinates']

 Note that this example doesn't handle validation.
-Partly for that reason, in a real project, the coordinate nesting might be better handled with a nested serialiser using two `IntegerField` instances, each with `source='*'`.
+Partly for that reason, in a real project, the coordinate nesting might be better handled with a nested serialiser using `source='*'`, with two `IntegerField` instances, each with their own `source` pointing to the relevant field.

 The key points from the example, though, are: